llulai/pypyt/README.md

 # pypyt
-It is a simple library to render PowerPoint presentations using python
+pypyt (pronounced **pie pie tee**, not pee wide pee wide tee), is a simple library to render PowerPoint presentations using python

 version |coverage